Eveldee/Nobeta-Guides/Any% NMG/README.md

 > [!NOTE]
 > For this strategy to work, you need to hit the correct jars since for each group of jar, one of them gives more mana than the other.
 Always break the one with the most mana (or even both).
 >
-> For some reason the Armor sometimes waits 2-3 seconds before starting any attack pattern, that's why the linked split is +3.1 sec from best split although it is nearly perfect.
+> For some reason the Armor sometimes waits 2-3 seconds before starting any attack pattern, that's why the linked split is +3.1 sec from best split, although it is nearly perfect.

 Congratulations, you already completed one of the six levels of the game!

 ## Underground Cave

-This is the second level of the game, the objective in this level is to get the Wind, *Arcane (can be skipped)* and Ice magic books before proceeding to the boss.
-There is still no fast way to kill enemies and they don't give a lot of souls so killing them is not a priority.
+This is the second level of the game.
+The objective in this level is to get the Wind, *Arcane (can be skipped)* and Ice magic books before proceeding to the boss.
+There is still no fast way to kill enemies and they don't give a lot of souls, so killing them is not a priority.

 > [!IMPORTANT]
 >
 > The route in Underground Cave and Lava Ruins are a bit different if you go for the Arcane 2 skip.
-It saves a lot of time in total but it is also way harder than the regular route.
-I will write the original route and add similar notes whenever something should be made different for Arcane 2 skip route.
+It saves a lot of time in total, but it is also way harder than the regular route.
+I will write the original route and add notes whenever something is for the Arcane 2 skip route.

 ### [Ice Magic](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=212)

-This level starts with a cutscene just after the loading screen, skip it.
-Turn around after skipping the cutscene and head to the chest containing Wind magic, open it and pick up the book.
-Same as for the first chest, you can either use an aerial attack or a cancelled melee attack on the ground to open the chest, use the one you're most used to, the timesave is negligible.
+This level starts with a cutscene just after the loading screen.
+Skip it.
+Turn around after skipping the cutscene and head to the chest containing Wind magic.
+Open it and pick up the book.
+Same as the first chest, you can either use an aerial attack or a cancelled melee attack on the ground to open the chest.
+Use the one you're most used to.
+The timesave is negligible.
 Since we run in **Load Removed Time**, the timer pauses during loading screens.
-This is why the best thing to do after getting Wind magic is to open the pause menu and Return to Statue (you can open the menu the exact moment you see the message appear on the top right corner of the screen when picking the magic book).
+This is why the best thing to do after getting Wind magic is to open the pause menu and Return to Statue (you can open the menu the exact moment you see the message appear on the top right corner of the screen when picking up the magic book).
 This way you will be back to the start of the level directly instead of having to run back.

 After the loading screen, start running directly without waiting for the screen to fade out (yes, it is possible to move while the black fade out animation is still going, try to "feel" the right moment to start running, it's possible to do that after most of the loading screens).
 Double jump over the obstacle and then follow the path.
-Do not talk to the cat as of now, we'll pick up the absorption magic book later in the level.
+Do not talk to the cat as of now.
+We'll pick up the absorption magic book later in the level.
 Continue on the left until you reach a wider cave.
 Instead of going right, jump over the stone pillars on the left _(c.f. image below)_ and run until you are next to the falling rocks.
 Do not go too far or else you will be damaged by the falling rocks and fall back.
-Destroy newly appeared wall by shooting Arcane magic at it, wait a bit to recover some stamina _(~80%)_, then go up the stairs.
+Destroy the newly appeared wall by shooting Arcane magic at it, wait a bit to recover some stamina _(~80%)_, and then go up the stairs.
 Once up the stairs, pass by the big enemy and jump over the small pit, then follow the path until the next big cave.

+> [!TIP]
+>
+> It is possible to "buffer" the sprint state after cutscenes and level loadings by holding the sprint key event when playing with the "toggle" sprint mode.
+If doing that and using toggle mode, the best is to release it during a jump because it will otherwise slows down Nobeta.

 ![Path to falling rocks](Resources/Underground_Falling_Rocks.webp)